Mellieħa

 Mellieħa (il-Mellieħa /mt/) is a large village in the Northern Region of Malta.
-It has a population of 11,389 as of 2019.
+The population of Mellieħa was 14,232 in July 2024.
+This included 7,578 males and 6,654 females; 9,312 Maltese nationals and 4,920 foreign nationals.
 Mellieħa is also a tourist resort, popular for its sandy beaches, natural environment, and Popeye Village nearby.

 Etymology

 The name Mellieħa is derived from the Semitic root m-l-ħ, which means salt.
 This is probably due to the ancient Punic-Roman salt pans which existed at Mellieħa Bay.
 The site of the salt pans is now occupied by the Għadira Nature Reserve.

 Local council

 The Mellieħa Local Council was created in 1993 with the introduction of local government in Malta under the Local Councils Act (Act XV of 1993).
 The council’s administrative area covers Mellieħa and the nearby village of Manikata and forms part of Malta’s Northern Region.
 The council offices are located at 126, Triq il-Mitħna l-Ġdida, Mellieħa, MLĦ 1107.

 Mellieħa maintains town-twinning relations with the Comune di Cavriglia (Tuscany, Italy), a partnership whose agreement dates back to the late 2000s and has been periodically renewed through cultural and youth exchanges.

 Following the 2024 local elections, an arrangement between councillors led to Gabriel Micallef (PN) serving as mayor and Matthew Borg Cuschieri (independent) as deputy mayor for the 2024–2029 term.